isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 allocating or renewing a lease for the client.
 Allowed values are:

 -  ``all`` - enables both in-pool and out-of-pool host reservation types.
 This setting is the default value, and is the safest and most flexible.
 However, as all checks are conducted, it is also the slowest.
    It does not check against global reservations.

--  ``out-of-pool`` - allows only out-of- pool host reservations.
+-  ``out-of-pool`` - allows only out-of-pool host reservations.
 With this setting in place, the server may assume that all host reservations are for addresses that do not belong to the dynamic pool.
 Therefore, it can skip the reservation checks when dealing with